flowerseses/fight-diary/strive/relearning-strive.md

 - Maybe just focus on combos not including special moves to start with at all and just use yo-yo setups for oki?
 - Dash-up throw works too well.
 Don't get too comfy with it.
 On the other hand, I have been landing air throws so consistently, and that rules
 - Learning what other characters do and the matchups will take tame.
 I need to remember to not be frustrated.
+- Remember that Bridget has a command grab!

+Homework:
+Get some bnb combos and blockstrings
+STOP.
+PRESSING.
+BUTTONS.
+try not relying on 236K
+work on getting in and opening with 5K or 2K instead of f.S or c.S